VMBlakelock/bouquetnblooms/README.md

 ### Strategy

 - Bouquet'N'Blooms is an e commerce website.
-It allows users to purchase a subscription.
+It allows users to purchase flowers.
-- The subscription is a one time payment and the subscription is then dispensed by the retailer.
+- The site features one required payment by the user, that is then dispensed by the retailer.
+- Initially the site was to have a main feature of a 'subcription' page where users could register for a monthly subscription thus having fresh flowers delivered monthly after a one0time payment.
 - The site features the 3 core languages of web development HTML, CSS and Javascript, as well as Python and uses Django.
-- The project uses a ...................... database.
+- The project uses an 'sqlite' database.
 - There is a clear brand to the site that draws users and entices further interaction.
-- Users who discover BouquetnBlooms, love flowers and are excited to use the service.
+- Users who discover Bouquet'N'Blooms, love flowers and are excited to use the site and order.
-- BouquetnBlooms has the potential to become an excellent revenue generating business site.
+- Bouquet'N'Blooms has the potential to become an excellent revenue generating business site.
-- Adding additional features (blog, client reviews for example) and marketing the site well could mean Bouquet'N'Blooms could generate even more revenues.
+- Adding additional features (blog, client reviews  - for example) and marketing the site well could mean Bouquet'N'Blooms could generate even more revenues.
-- During research there were other sites found that had the same 'subscription' concept, most offering a full inventory of products where as Bouquet'N'Blooms over just subscriptions.
+- During research there were other sites found that had the same concept, most offering a full inventory of products and subscriptions, where as Bouquet'N'Blooms offers only purchases currently.

 ### Scope

-- The site was developed with the intention of allowing users to subscribe and purchase a monthly Bouquet'N'Blooms in any of the categories.
+- The site was developed with the intention of allowing users to purchase Bouquet'N'Blooms products in any of the categories.
+- Its main feature was to have a subscription page where users could register and subscribe to the site thus have flowers delivered to them on a monthly basis.
+  The subscription was to be available to registered users after a one-time payment.
-- The database of choice to build with was ...............
+- The database of choice to build with was 'sqllite'.
 - It was scoped to provide ease of use.
 - It has minimal pages, however must it must house a home page, registration page, log in page, log out page and various category pages.
-- Have and app that allowed users to purchase from the site.
+- Have an app that allowed users to purchase from the site.
 - Be responsive on all devices.
 - Be visually appealing that incorporated the beauty of flowers and blooms in the front-end design.

 ### Structure

-- BouquetnBlooms site structure was created from the UX user stories - therefore developed with pages that were required to enable users to sign up and add data.
+- Bouquet'N'Blooms site structure was created from the UX user stories - therefore developed with pages that were required to enable users to sign up and add data.
+  Unfortunately during development not all user stories where met.
 - All pages are designed identically each with the navbar, basket and account............
-- The Home page has a banner that advises of an offer and bold text that introduces the site.
+- The Home page has bold text that introduces the site and easily shows its features, also a 'banner' that advises of an offer that currenty is ongoing.

 - The Register page has a basic registration form with a button and a link to login if already registered.
 - The Login page has a basic login form with a button and a link to register if not already a member.